shreyansh26/DBMS-Project/README.md

 * Edit profile
 * View Attendance

-The WAR file can be run on a Tomcat server.
+The WAR file can be deployed on a Tomcat server.

+The webapp is already deployed at [Somnath Sevashram](https://somnathsevashram.herokuapp.com/)